HafenaajeA/Pam-pam-game/README.md

 # Pam-pam-game
-This is a beautiful Game, with many defferent features coded in javascript with help from the help from FCC. practice makes perfect
+This is a beautiful Game, with many different features coded in javascript with help from the help from FCC. practice makes perfect